uulm-mrm/aduulm_cmake_tools/README.md

 The source code is not officially released and is only for internal use.

-**Author(s): Jan Strohbeck, Martin Herrmann
+**Author(s): Jan Strohbeck, Thomas Wodtko, Martin Herrmann
-Maintainer:  Jan Strohbeck,  jan.strohbeck@uni-ulm.de
-Maintainer:  Martin Herrmann,  Martin.Herrmann@uni-ulm.de
+Maintainer:
+Thomas Wodtko, thomas.wodtko@uni-ulm.de
+Robin Dehler, robin.dehler@uni-ulm.de
+Michael Kösel, michael.koesel@uni-ulm.de
 Affiliation: Institute of Measurements, Control and Microtechnology, Ulm University**

 The aduulm_cmake_tools package has been tested under [ROS] Kinetic and Ubuntu 16.04 as under [ROS] melodic and Ubuntu 18.04 and ADTF with Ubuntu 16.04.